Welfare in Sri Lanka

 Social welfare has long been an important part of Sri Lankan society and a significant political issue.
 It is concerned with the provision by the state of benefits and services.
 Social welfare is mostly funded through general taxation.

 Social welfare

 Health care

-Sri Lanka has a universal health care system that is free for any one using it, including both citizens and non-citizens.
+Sri Lanka has had a universal health care system that is free for anyone using it, including both citizens and non-citizens, since 1951 when the government officially abolished all user fees at public medical institutions.
 It is publicly funded and run by Ministry of Health.
 This includes both dental care and community medicine.
+The country has over 550 hospitals.

+Primary healthcare

+Primary care is provided by 500+ local clinics, 330 Medical Officer of Health (MOH) offices that handle basic checkups, vaccinations, and preventive care such as midwife services and Public Health Inspector.

+Secondary level

+A network of district and base hospitals handle common illnesses and routine surgeries at District and Divisional level.
+Anyone can walk in to the Out-Patient Department (OPD) or an Emergency Unit for treatment.

+Tertiary level

+Larger cities at Provincal level have specialised, national and teaching hospitals that handle major surgeries and specialist care.

+Dental care

+Most healthcare facilities such as primary, secondary and tertiary levels have dental facilities that provide free routine and emergency dental services without point-of-use charges.
+National hospitals handle complex procedures such as maxillofacial surgeries and wisdom tooth extractions under anaesthesia at no cost.
+The Health Ministry manages over hundred School Dental Clinics across the island.

 Social security

 Social security benefits are administered by the Department of Social Services.
 As of 2022, they include: